 Conclusion

-Get-ADUser cmdlet is a very powerful cmdlet and comes as handy to get aduser account information from Active Directory.
-I hope the above topic information helps you to retrieve user information from ActiveDirectory.
+The Get-ADUser cmdlet is a very powerful cmdlet and comes as handy to get aduser account information from Active Directory.
+I hope the above Get-AdUser examples help you to retrieve user information from ActiveDirectory.

-We can make the use of Get-ADUser cmdlet to get user accounts email address and export to CSV, you can read more about how to get active directory email address using PowerShell.
+Get-ADUser cmdlet can be used to get user account email addresses and export them to CSV, you can read more about how to get active directory email addresses using PowerShell.

 You can find more topics about PowerShell Active Directory commands and PowerShell basics on the ShellGeek home page.